World’s most impressive media facades buildings designs, modern architecture screens images, installation luminescent skin

 The magic of the facades even extends to them being able to react to external influences.
 The Toyo Ito-designed Tower of Winds, for instance, provides a kind of reflection of the atmosphere: the tower reacts to weather conditions by translating climatic data such as light, wind and temperature into a play of colors made up of LED dots.

-Port Authority Bus Terminal, New York City, NY, USA
+Port Authority Bus Terminal, New York City, NY, USA:

 photo : Hudconja

-Post Tower, Germany
+Post Tower, Bonn, Germany:

 photo : Deutsche Post AG

-Tower of Winds, Japan
+Tower of Winds, Yokohama, Japan:

 photo : Wiiii